-While our framework focuses on T$_1$ and PD parameter map synthesis, extending SyMTIC to estimate T$_2$ maps would significantly broaden its applicability.
+While our model focuses on $T1$ and $\rho$ parameter map synthesis, extending SyMTIC to estimate T$_2$ maps would significantly broaden its applicability.
 The addition of T$_2$ mapping would enable direct calculation of a wider range of imaging contrasts beyond the inversion recovery multi-TI images discussed in this work.
 Such an extension could further enhance applications in quantitative MRI, including relaxometry-based tissue characterization and lesion assessment in neurodegenerative diseases~\cite{jog2017random}.
 A limitation of this study is that the synthetic model does not accurately model the physiological properties of non-brain tissues, such as fat and skull.
 While the focus was on generating complete images with anatomically plausible values, T1 representations for these regions may be inaccurate.
 Future work could aim to refine the modeling of non-brain tissues for applications requiring higher precision.

 In summary, SyMTIC represents a novel approach for synthesizing multi-TI MR images from commonly acquired clinical sequences.
 Our method enables enhanced visualization of deep gray matter structures, improves segmentation accuracy, and generalizes well to datasets with varying acquisition protocols.
 By integrating harmonization and contrast imputation, SyMTIC offers a flexible solution for addressing the practical challenges of clinical imaging.
 Future work should focus on refining the synthesis process, expanding parameter estimation to include additional tissue properties, and validating the method across larger multi-site datasets to further establish its clinical utility.